sreedhr92/finding_donor/README.md

 # finding_donor

+# Supervised Learning

+# Project :Finding Donors for *CharityML

-This is small project which finds whether the individual will able to be donate or not based on 13 unstructured features.
+  This project predict whether an individual able to donate or not using 13 unstructured features.
+  In this project ,I used RandomForestClassifier as the model to train the dataset.